6 Min Read

 These are also areas that bring on strong emotions and can create the most disagreements.
-And when you combine strife in all three of these areas it can lead to big problems.
+The kicker is that all four of these often combine and cause frustration at the same time, leading to big problems.

-Dr. Kurt works with couples all the time who are struggling with the build up of resentment.
+Dr. Kurt works with couples all the time who are struggling with the effects of resentment.
 He has observed firsthand what that can do to a marriage if not addressed.
 According to him,

 There are a couple of common causes of resentment I regularly see between spouses.
 First, one partner feels there's a double standard in their relationship.
 Like feeling there's one set of rules they must follow and another their spouse gets to follow.
 Second, resentment in marriages also frequently arises around sex, particularly for men.
 A lot of husbands resent their wives for restricting or controlling the frequency of sex in their marriage.
 It's easy and not uncommon for all of us to feel something is unfair.
 However, letting that feeling fester until it turns into resentment is unhealthy.
 While it can be hard to talk about how we feel, it's necessary to do so in order to have a happy and healthy marriage."

-Resentment doesn’t generally start as a volatile emotion, however.
-It creeps in and grows, and men and women are equally as prone to experiencing it.
+Resentment doesn’t generally start as a volatile emotion.
+Most people don’t even realize that it’s there until it creeps in and grows large enough to produce anger.
+And resentment doesn’t discriminate, both men and women are equally as prone to experiencing it.

 Can You Get Rid Of Resentment In Your Relationship Once It’s There?